CubeLabsNZ/CubeTime/README.md

   * Inspection time tracking and analysis
   * Total time spent solving

 - Other tools, including special ones for Comp Sim, such as:
   * calculating your bpa and wpa
   * calculating time needed to secure certain averages

 ### Upcoming Features

-You can check the [Todo list](https://github.com/CubeStuffs/CubeTime/projects/1) in this repo, for a list of all the planned features, but here's an outline:
+You can view our [Todo List for this repo](https://github.com/orgs/CubeStuffs/projects/3) for a list of all our upcoming features.
+You can add suggestions in the 'Needs Triage' column.
+Here's an outline of some of the major upcoming features
 - iPad® support, including:
   * Keyboard shortcuts
   * Trackpad support